Most valuable customers

 Most valuable customers is a marketing term referring to the customers who are the most profitable for a company.
-These customers buy more or higher-value products to the average customer.
-The company provide these customers withadvice and guidance to establish more personal relationship.
+These customers buy more or higher-value products as the average customer.
+The company provide these customers with advice and guidance to establish a more personal relationship.

 Overview

-Usually most valuable customers are rewarded with discount or membership cards that give them specific privileges.
+Usually, most valuable customers are rewarded with discount or membership cards that give them specific privileges.
 These rewards help the business to generate more revenue as the customers will purchase more of products/services due to given benefits.

 Different companies have different ways to reward their loyal customers, for example Vodafone are rewarding their loyal customers with extra data on their plans; or Barclays are lowering the interest rate on loans for customers that have been with them for more than 6 months.

 How to identify most valuable customers

-Every business has a list of customers who are buying more products from them, comparing to an average buyer (usually referred as Loyal Customers).
+Every business has a list of customers who are buying more products from them, comparing to an average buyer (usually referred to as Loyal Customers).

-In order to identify most valuable customers, the business will have to evaluate customer's value in seven areas:
+In order to identify the most valuable customers, the business will have to evaluate the customer's value in seven areas: